SebastianMuskalla/MarkdownToHTML/README.md

    **Why?** A heading `My nice Heading` in the markdown file will be converted to an `<a>` tag with the id `user-content-my-nice-heading` by the GitHub API.
    In order to make links to headings like `#my-nice-heading` work, GitHub uses JavaScript on its site to remap `#my-nice-heading` to `#user-content-my-nice-heading`.
    In order to avoid having to embed such JavaScript code, we replace all occurrences of `<a id="user-content-` by `<a id="` in the HTML file.
-   This behavior can be disabled using the `SKIP_REPLACEMENT` environment, variables.
+   This behavior can be disabled using the `SKIP_REPLACEMENT` environment variable.

 Environment variables